Article 4.

 (c) Public members shall serve three-year terms.
 No public member shall serve more than two complete consecutive terms.
 The Secretary of the North Carolina State Bar shall promptly inform the Governor when any seat occupied by a public member becomes vacant.
 The successor shall serve the remainder of the term.
 Any public member serving a partial term of 18 months or more is considered to have served a full term and is eligible to be elected to only one additional three-year term in addition to the partial term.
 Any public member serving a partial term of less than 18 months is eligible to be elected to two successive three-year terms in addition to the partial term.
 (1933, c.
 210, s.
 4; 1953, c.
 1310, s.
 1; 1979, c.
 570, s.
 3; 1981, c.
 788, s.
 4; 1985, c.
 60, ss.
 2, 3; 1987, c.
 316, s.
 2; 1995, c.
 431, s.
 10.)

 § 84-18.1.
-(Effective until July 1, 2024) Membership and fees of district bars.
+Membership and fees of district bars.

 (a) The district bar shall be a subdivision of the North Carolina State Bar subject to the general supervisory authority of the Council and may adopt rules, regulations and bylaws that are not inconsistent with this Article.
 A copy of any rules, regulations and bylaws that are adopted, along with any subsequent amendments, shall be transmitted to the Secretary-Treasurer of the North Carolina State Bar.

 (b) Any district bar may from time to time by a majority vote of the members present at a duly called meeting prescribe an annual membership fee to be paid by its active members as a service charge to promote and maintain its administration, activities and programs.
-The fee shall be ninety dollars ($90.00).
+The fee shall not exceed ninety dollars ($90.00).
 The district bar may also charge a late fee, which shall not exceed fifteen dollars ($15.00), for the failure to pay judicial district bar dues on time.
 The district bar shall send by mail or email a written notice to every active member of the district bar at least 30 days before any meeting at which an election is held to impose or increase mandatory district bar dues.
 Every active member of a district bar which has prescribed an annual membership fee shall keep its secretary-treasurer notified of the member's correct mailing and email address and shall pay the prescribed fee at the time and place set forth in the demand for payment sent by mail or email to the member by its secretary-treasurer.
 The name of each active member of a district bar who is more than 12 full calendar months in arrears in the payment of any fee shall be furnished by the secretary-treasurer of the district bar to the Council.
 In the exercise of its powers as set forth in G.S.
 84-23, the Council shall thereupon take disciplinary or other action with reference to the delinquent as it considers necessary and proper.
 (1969, c.
 241; 1983, c.
 390, s.
 1; 1995, c.
 431, s.
 11; 2005-396, s.
 2; 2023-134, s.
-27.11(g).)
+27.11(g); 2024-1, s.
+6.2.)

 § 84-19.
 Judicial districts definition.